Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 \subsection{TROY framework~}

 In this subsection, we present the results obtained using the TROY formalism including all coupled channels in the off-shell $T$-matrix approach.
-We also use the ZR approximation with $g=6.0$ but adjust the value of the regulator to $\Lambda=925$ MeV so that the $I=0$ amplitude of the $DN$ channel has a maximum at the position of the $\Lambda_c(2595)$ state.
-Notice that the regulator $\Lambda$ plays an equivalent role to $k_{\textrm{max}}$ in the on-shell calculation, but they do not need to be equal since the off-shell calculation applies it via the form factor of Eq.~(\ref{eq:FF}), while the on-shell calculation uses a hard cutoff regularization.

-Then, we apply the same regulator for the remaining ${\bar D}N$ and $DN$ channels.
-In particular, in the $I=1$ sector we find a maximum of the $DN$ scattering amplitude at $\sqrt{s}=2798$ MeV, which we identify with the $\Sigma_c(2800)$ \cite{ParticleDataGroup:2024cfk}, consistent with the findings of~\cite{Jimenez-Tejero:2011dif}.
+We employ the ZR kernel interaction with $g=6.0$ but adjust the cut-off value to $k_{\textrm{max}}= 630$ MeV so that the $I=0$ amplitude of the $DN$ channel has a maximum at the position of the $\Lambda_c(2595)$ state.
+Then, we apply the same regulator for the remaining $DN$ and ${\bar D}N$ channels.
+In particular, in the $I=1$ sector we find a maximum of the $DN$ scattering amplitude at $\sqrt{s}=2798$ MeV, which we identify with the $\Sigma_c(2800)$ \cite{ParticleDataGroup:2024cfk}, consistent with the findings of Ref.~\cite{Jimenez-Tejero:2011dif}.

-In the following plots, we compare the TROY results with those of the LL approximation, obtained with the low-energy parameters from the on-shell approach.
+In the following plots, we compare the TROY results (solid black lines) with those of the LL approximation (short-dashed red lines), obtained with the corresponding TROY low-energy parameters (first column in Table~\ref{tab:scat_lengths}).
+We also show results for the correlation function obtained with the on-shell version of the $T$-matrix (dash-dotted blue lines).
 Again, we use a small Gaussian source radius, $r_0=1$ fm, to enhance the effect of the strong interaction in the correlation function.

 We start with the simple $\bar{D}^0 p$ correlation function in Fig.~\ref{fig:D0barp_TROY}.
 This is the unique channel in the $C=-1, S=0, Q=1$ sector.
-The correlation function is very similar to the LL result, showing the effect of a repulsive interaction.
-Note that the TROY formalism delivers an scattering length of $a_0=(-0.35 + \rm{i}0)$ fm, to be compared with the value in the on-shell calculation of $a_0=(-0.34 + \rm{i}0)$ fm.
+The TROY correlation function is very similar to the on-shell case and to the LL result, showing the effect of a repulsive interaction as expected from the negative value of the scattering length, $a_0=(-0.35 + \rm{i}0)$ fm.